chobdayIbm/test-mongo-express/README.md

 * For example, functions with many parameters are hard to test and may indicate a need for re-design.
 * Don't take my word for it, refer to https://martinfowler.com/bliki/TestCoverage.html

+Testing exceptions takes more effort, as simulating the exception requires setting up the code under test and stubbing the dependencies.
+Focus on the most important exceptions and there is less value in testing other exception code that follow this pattern.
+Please look at `test/exception.spec.js`
+The module `testdouble` is added for stubbing.

 ## Background of legacy app ##
 It is a example of ~2014 Node.js Mongoose application, to CRUD for insurance policy and claim